 When someone has lost mental capacity, they cannot make any changes to their existing Will.
 If changes are made while lacking capacity, the Will will likely be invalid.

 The Court of Protection can amend someone’s Will on their behalf, known as a Statutory Will.
-Our team supports you with making a Statutory Will to reflect your loved one’s wishes accurately.
+Our team can support you by making a Statutory Will to reflect your loved one’s wishes accurately.

 The Court of Protection is a government department that makes financial and welfare decisions for people who cannot make decisions themselves due to a lack of mental capacity.